electrode-io/car-buying/instructions.md

     };
    ```

-   Since we do not have any actions for now, please delete the contents from the file `src/client/actions/index.js` for now and update the file `src/client/reducers.jsx` with:
+   Since we do not have any actions for now, please delete the contents from the file `src/client/actions/index.js` and update the file `src/client/reducers.jsx` with:

    ```
    import {combineReducers} from "redux";